coq/coq/doc/sphinx/addendum/micromega.rst

    use the Simplex method for solving linear goals.
 If it is not set, the decision procedures are using Fourier elimination.

+.. flag:: Lia Cache

+   This option (set by default) instructs :tacn:`lia` to cache its results in the file `.lia.cache`

+.. flag:: Nia Cache

+   This option (set by default) instructs :tacn:`nia` to cache its results in the file `.nia.cache`

+.. flag:: Nra Cache

+   This option (set by default) instructs :tacn:`nra` to cache its results in the file `.nra.cache`

 The tactics solve propositional formulas parameterized by atomic arithmetic expressions interpreted over a domain :math:`D \in \{\mathbb{Z},\mathbb{Q},\mathbb{R}\}`.